trtd56/RFCX/docs/share_teams_20210209.md

 - 2nd-2. train from original tp_train.csv, fp_train.csv and the label which put by 2nd-1 model
 - 2nd-3. train from original tp_train.csv, fp_train.csv and the label which put by 2nd-2 model

+I tried it the 4th time(2nd-4), but it's not good.

 ---